Kafr Qasim: History

+Kafr Qasim is identified with Kefar Kesem (כפר קסם), a site mentioned in the Tosefta as home to a pagan holy tree.

+In the fourth century, the village had a sizable Samaritan villa which was uncovered by archaeologists in 2025.

 Ottoman Empire

 In 1838, during the Ottoman period, it was noted as a Muslim village, Kefr Kasim, in Jurat Merda, south of Nablus.

 Charles van de Velde visited the site in 1851–52, noting "the many ancient stones used in the construction of the present houses and many other remains indicating an ancient site."

 In 1870 Victor Guérin visited the village, which he called Kafr Kasim.
 He found the place to be "the site of a more ancient town, as is shown by cisterns and the mass of rubbish found outside the present village".
 The village had about four hundred inhabitants.

 In 1882, the PEF's Survey of Western Palestine described the village as being of moderate size, with buildings constructed principally of adobe, on low hill in open ground.
 The survey also noted the existence of a rock-cut tomb to the south of the village.

 British Mandate

 In 1917, during World War I, Kafr Qasim (together with the rest of the area) was captured from the ruling Ottoman Empire by the British Army and was later placed under the British Mandate of Palestine.